nf-core/website/src/content/docs/contributing/test_data_guidelines.md

 11. The test data pull request requires a review to be merged.

-12. Once you've had your pull request merged in into `nf-core/test-datasets`, you are good to go and you can use refer to the newly uploaded file(s) for your tests.
+12. Once you've had your pull request merged in into `nf-core/test-datasets`, you are good to go and you can use refer to the newly uploaded file(s) for your test(s).
 Use `params.modules_testdata_base_path` to point to the test data directory in your module, and append to it the path to the file(s) you need. an example using the `fasta` file from `sarscov2`:

     - `file(params.modules_testdata_base_path + 'genomics/sarscov2/genome/genome.fasta', checkIfExists: true)`
     - Note the file string corresponds to the directory structure of the modules repository.